The Church celebrated 165 years of ministry in Rockford in 2017, making it one of the oldest religious institutions in Northern Illinois.

 The bell tower was remodeled in 1941 to its present appearance with no other changes then made until 1961.

-During autumn of 1961, the church held a crusader from asking for pledges to fulfill the first phase of a one-million-dollar expansion program.
+During autumn of 1961, the church held a crusade asking for pledges to fulfill the first phase of a one-million-dollar expansion program.

 The church purchased the lot north of the institutional wing, demolished the home on it, began constructing a new chapel and institutional building on June, 1962, and construction was completed in 1963.
 The chapel with its handsome cherry paneling and beautiful symbolic windows endowed the congregation with still another inspiring place in which to worship.
 The addition contained more educational rooms and various facilities for the music department.